-11 Shopping Secrets You Should Follow on Black Friday
+11 Shopping Secrets to Follow on Black Friday

-Festive season has begun with thanksgiving day and then Black Friday this month.
-This is the great shopping day on Friday (25th November 2016) before Cyber Monday in the United States.
-Though Black Friday is not a federal holiday but it is a public holiday in some states.
+The festive season has begun with Thanksgiving Day and then Black Friday this month.
+This is the great shopping day on Friday before Cyber Monday in the United States.
+Though Black Friday is not a federal holiday it is a public holiday in some states.

-1. Before you go for shopping make a list
+1. Before you go shopping make a list

 2. Make a plan of the things to buy and compare the prices

-You should be specific on the shopping list that you have created as this helps to clear your mind avoiding to wander here and there.
-Also it is all the better to compare prices before the big day.
+You should be specific on the shopping list that you have created as this helps to clear your mind and avoid wandering here and there.
+Also, it is all the better to compare prices before the big day.
 That way, when you decide what you want you can educate yourself on where your best price is and you’ll be able to spot the truly good deals among the pseudo-sales and so-so merchandise.

 3. Start to shop early and save your money and time